 When an employee leaves, it’s almost always the case that HR are expected to pick up the vast majority of the administration.
 Contractual terms need to be checked, remaining holiday entitlement calculated, company assets reclaimed, exit interviews organised, colleagues and customers informed, P45s issued and replacements found, alongside a host of other important, but time-consuming activities.

-Cezanne HR is an HR system that doesn’t take away the personal involvement that’s required to ensure that everything is managed smoothly, and in line with contractual and legislative requirements.
+Cezanne HR is a HR systems that doesn’t take away the personal involvement that’s required to ensure that everything is managed smoothly, and in line with contractual and legislative requirements.
 But, it will help you manage leavers in a much more straight-forward and professional way.